kritika243/documenting-next-js/next-pre-rendering/README.md

 - informing next js about the possible values of postId
 - Dynamically fetching the possible values of post ids and passing to paths object in getStaticPaths

+#### getStaticPaths and fallback

+- fallback has 3 possible values > false, true & `blocking`
+- when fallback is set to false -> paths returned from getStaticPaths will be rendered to HTML at build time by getStaticProps.
+- If fallback is set to false, then any paths not returned by getStaticPaths will result in a 404 page
+- The false value is most suitable if you have an application with a small number of paths to pre-render.
+When new pages are not added often.
+A blog site with a few articles is a good example for fallback set to false

 ## Getting Started

 First, run the development server: